-6.3 GHG Production Analysis
+3 6.3 GHG Production Analysis

-- In this section, the results of the amount of vented CO_2 are analyzed.
+- In this section, the results of the amount of vented CO2 are analyzed.
 In the case of - 5 the overall Fort Nelson/HRB, the results include vented CO2 from both formation and - 6 combustion processes.
-In the case of BC Hydro's share, the results are only for - 7 combustion CO2.

-- The modelled results for GHG production, as measured by volumes in mega tonnes - 2 (MT)/year of vented CO2, are insensitive to Market Price scenarios, because the - resources and dispatch are the same for each strategy analyzed.
+In the case of BC Hydro's share, the results are only for - 7 combustion CO2. - 8 The modelled results for GHG production, as measured by volumes in mega tonnes - 9 (MT)/year of vented CO2, are insensitive to Market Price scenarios, because the - 10 resources and dispatch are the same for each strategy analyzed.

-4 6.3.1 Overall Fort Nelson/HRB
+1 6.3.1 Overall Fort Nelson/HRB

-- 5 GHG emission production is highest with a strategy where the HRB development - 6 proceeds assuming producers self-supply their electricity and heat requirements, - and there is no CO2 sequestration (Column [8]).
-In this strategy, the PV of MT of - 8 GHGs is 273 MT, 195 MT and 98 MT for the high, mid and low production scenarios - 9 respectively (refer to Table 7). - 10 If carbon capture and sequestration of formation CO2 could be successfully - implemented, those amounts can be reduced to 121 MT, 86 MT and 44 MT for the - three scenarios respectively (Column [7]).
-This indicates that approximately - 13 55 per cent of the overall GHG vented can be eliminated without BC Hydro's - involvement, again assuming that sequestration can be successfully implemented. - With BC Hydro supplying the region clean energy strategy from the integrated - system, the overall vented GHGs can be further reduced to 73 MT, 59 MT and 31 - MT for the same respective scenarios (Column [1]).
-This represents a cumulative - reduction of approximately 70 per cent (middle of Table 7), or an incremental - improvement after sequestration of 30 to 40 per cent (bottom of Table 7). - The BC Hydro strategies based on gas-fired generation have less of an incremental - impact.
-For example, the CCGT strategy (Column [5]) provides an incremental - improvement over the producers self-supply sequestration strategy of five to - seven per cent, whereas a successfully implemented co-generation strategy - (Column [4]) is somewhat higher.
-A BC Hydro local area isolated network clean - strategy (Alternative 2A3, Column [2]) falls in between the system clean (Column [1]) - and the gas-fired strategies (Columns [3] to [6]), providing an incremental

-- 1 improvement over producer self-supply sequestration strategy of fourteen to - eighteen per cent.
+- 2 GHG emission production is highest with a strategy where the HRB development - 3 proceeds assuming producers self-supply their electricity and heat requirements, - and there is no CO2 sequestration (Column [8]).
+In this strategy, the PV of MT of - 5 GHGs is 273 MT, 195 MT and 98 MT for the high, mid and low production scenarios - 6 respectively (refer to Table 7). - 7 If carbon capture and sequestration of formation CO2 could be successfully - 8 implemented, those amounts can be reduced to 121 MT, 86 MT and 44 MT for the - 9 three scenarios respectively (Column [7]).
+This indicates that approximately - 10 55 per cent of the overall GHG vented can be eliminated without BC Hydro's - involvement, again assuming that sequestration can be successfully implemented. - 12 With BC Hydro supplying the region clean energy strategy from the integrated - 13 system, the overall vented GHGs can be further reduced to 73 MT, 59 MT and 31 - 14 MT for the same respective scenarios (Column [1]).
+This represents a cumulative - reduction of approximately 70 per cent (middle of Table 7), or an incremental - 16 improvement after sequestration of 30 to 40 per cent (bottom of Table 7). - 17 The BC Hydro strategies based on gas-fired generation have less of an incremental - 18 impact.
+For example, the CCGT strategy (Column [5]) provides an incremental - 19 improvement over the producers self-supply sequestration strategy of four to - 20 seven per cent, whereas a successfully implemented co-generation strategy - 21 (Column [4]) is somewhat higher.
+A BC Hydro local area isolated network clean - strategy (Alternative 2A3, Column [2]) falls in between the system clean (Column [1]) - 23 and the gas-fired strategies (Columns [3] to [6]), providing an incremental - 24 improvement over producer self-supply sequestration strategy of approximately 15 - per cent.